xorrkaz/ncrcfun/oper-data.md

   </routing-state>
 </data>
 ```
-NOTE: XPATH is being used for a specific query of a single route.
+NOTE: As with the example above, XPath notation is used.
+In this case, it allows us to pick out the details of one specific route.

 Finally, from a NETCONF point of view, your software should be able to determine the presence of the ODM on the network element through the following from a capabilities exchange:
 ```